fchollet/keras-blog/content/running-jupyter-on-aws.md

 You can keep the default configuration for the steps "Configure Instance", "Add Storage", "Add Tags".
 But we will customize the step "Configure Security Group".

-Create two new rules:

-- a HTTPS rule to allow port 443.
-- a custom TCP rule to allow port 8888.
+Create **a custom TCP rule to allow port 8888**.

-These rules can either be allowed for your current public IP (e.g. that of your laptop), or for any IP (e.g. `0.0.0.0/0`) if the former is not possible.
+This rule can either be allowed for your current public IP (e.g. that of your laptop), or for any IP (e.g. `0.0.0.0/0`) if the former is not possible.
 Note that if you do allow port `8888` for any IP, then literally anyone will be able to listen to that port on your instance (which is where we will be running our IPython notebooks).
 We will add password protection to the notebooks to migitate the risk of random strangers modifying them, but that may be pretty weak protection.
 If at all possible, you should really consider restricting the access to a specific IP.
 However, if your IP address changes constantly, then that is not a very pratical choice.
 If you are going to leave access open to any IP, then remember not to leave any sensitive data on the instance.

 ![Configure a new security group](/img/jupyter-aws/security-group.png)